Koi0x/Reverse-Engineering-Embedded-Device-Firmware/index.md

 ![image](https://user-images.githubusercontent.com/95584654/151876328-ebd9c1d1-d18d-4822-a355-d7bd6974c1f0.png)

 You can now see that we have fully extracted the underlying file system of the embedded device.
-You can now view source code, binary files, scripts that make the device work.
+You can now view source code, binary files, and scripts that make the device work.
 This marks the end of the write-up.

 ![image](https://user-images.githubusercontent.com/95584654/151876724-c3930214-7e22-4655-9ca3-226f1f043736.png)